avonderluft/occams/README.md

 ## Compatibility

-- [Test suite](https://github.com/avonderluft/occams/actions/workflows/rubyonrails.yml) on Ruby 2.7, 3.1 and 3.2 with Rails 6.1 and 7.0+
+- [Test suite](https://github.com/avonderluft/occams/actions/workflows/rubyonrails.yml) on Ruby >= 2.7 with Rails >= 6.1
-- On Ruby 3.2, Rails 7+ is recommended, since performance is noticably better than 6
+- On Ruby 3.2, Rails 7.x + is recommended, since performance is noticably better than on 6.x

 ## Installation